jmoenig/Snap/docs/API.md

 # The Snap!
 API

-Jens Mönig, Bernat Romagosa, February 23, 2024
+Jens Mönig, Bernat Romagosa, April 24, 2024

 This document describes how Snap! can be accessed from an outside program to start scripts, send and retrieve information.
 The model use case is embedding interactive Snap! projects in other websites such as MOOCs or other adaptive learning platforms.